Open-Dataplatform/datacatalog-backend/README.md

 - Disable all security requirements and allow anonymous access to the entire Api with all roles granted.
 - Use a dummy implementation of IStorageService which always finds the path required and sets reader and write capabilities for that path.
 - Use a dummy implementation of IGroupService which always returns the same local dummy user.
-- Use a dummy implementation of IMemberService which always returns the same dummy member
+- Use a dummy middleware which ensures that the dummy user has a corresponding member within the database and sets the current user.
+- Use dummy message handlers for messages out of the system.

 #### Running locally
 To launch the API from the command line run: